Provereno-Media/OSINT-CSE/README.md

 One day, our Methodology Section Editor [Pogoda](https://github.com/paulpogoda) made a few CSEs for his own needs and understood that they could be useful to others.
 Then he added to his list some CSEs by [CyberYozh](https://cyberyozh.com/), [cipher387](https://github.com/cipher387/pastebinsearchengines), [OSINT ME](https://www.osintme.com/index.php/2020/09/28/using-the-google-custom-search-engine-for-osint/) and [cqcore](https://github.com/The-Osint-Toolbox/Custom-Search-Engines), and more, and more; see the list below.

 All these CSE's are manually tested and work well.
-If not, please, open an issue.
-Feel free to add PR if you created your own CSE or discovered useful CSE that is not in the list.
+If not, please open an issue.
+Feel free to add a PR if you created your own CSE or discovered a useful CSE that is not in the list.

-**Last Revisited and Updated: June, 2026**
+**Last Revisited and Updated: July, 2026**

  ## Table of content:
  - [General Search and basics](#general-search)